EmilioLucena/HJ-frontend/README.md

 ## `npm install`

-in order to install node dependencies
+in order to install node dependencies.
+Also, remember to edit src/services/url.js and set the backend API accordingly.

 ## Available Scripts